REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 The AC was satisfied with the valuation process, the methodologies used and the valuation for investment properties as adopted and disclosed in the financial statements.

-Accounting for investments in real estate investment trusts (REITs) The AC reviewed the Group’s processes for the review and determination of the accounting for its investments in REITs.
-Management presented to the AC the methodology used in determining the aggregate economic interests held in the REITs and the results, highlighting any change in long term trends and the current headroom.
-The AC was also briefed on Management's plans for the investments in the REITs.
+Accounting for investments in real estate investment trusts (REITs) The AC reviewed the Group's processes for the review and determination of the accounting for its investments in REITs.

-The AC considered the findings of the external auditors, including the Group's processes for the review and the determination of the accounting for its investments in REITs.
+The AC also considered the findings of the external auditors, including the Group's processes for the review and the determination of the accounting for its investments in REITs.

 Changes to the accounting standards and accounting issues which have a direct impact on the financial statements were reported to and discussed with the AC at its meetings.
 Directors are also invited to attend relevant seminars on changes to accounting standards and issues by leading accounting firms.

 The Company confirms that it complies with Rules 712, 715 and 716 of the Listing Manual.